-Add, remove, and change Sections.
-Types of sections include Generic and Leave-out.
+Add a Section.
+A section can added by clicking the Add speed button and select New Section or From Section Clipboard (if previously Copy all to section clipboard).
+As new sections are added, they will sort automatically by start distance.
+The types of sections include Generic and Leave-out.
 The default section for analyses is defined as the Full (or entire profile trace) section but can be changed using the Default Section dropdown.